For better performance, your distributed database should work like a CDN

 Use CockroachDB

-One option to consider for a multi-region database is CockroachDB, which uniquely meets all of the requirements for a multi-region deployment.
-CockroachDB lets you deploy to multiple regions and ensure all data is kept close to all users, and doesn’t lock you into a specific vendor (or the places they have data centers).
+CockroachDB lets you deploy to multiple regions and ensure all data is kept close to all users without locking you into a specific cloud vendor (or the places they have data centers).
 It offers stronger consistency and lets you control where your data is laid out with our geo-partitioning feature.
-If you’re using a multi-region deployment, be sure to check out our multi-region deployment topology docs.

 • Deploy anywhere